sandeepseeram-techfirst/Cloud-Native-Bootcamp/Google_AI_Workshop/Embeddings.md

 In practice, embeddings have more than two dimensions.
 Google embeddings are typically 768 dimensions.
 You will hear them described interchangeably as embeddings, embedding vectors, or vectors.
 A very useful feature of embeddings is that multiple embeddings can be combined to represent a group of words, sentences, or even paragraphs.

 #### Chunking
 Chunking is a very important part of this processing as well, because the meaning of a sentence is often related to the previous sentence or the section heading or page title.
+Then you vectorize it.